Respira (Breathe) Roll-On

 RESPIRA ROLL-ON

 Originally named Breathe, this was one of the very first functional aromatic roll-ons we developed.
-The inspiration came from a personal need—Jon often experienced mild nasal congestion, especially at night.
-Rather than reaching for medicated solutions, we decided to put aromatherapy to the test and create something natural that could help.
+The inspiration came from a personal need— we were looking for a non-invasive tool to support refreshing and energising the senses but without being too sharp or shocking to the senses.

 The first version came together surprisingly quickly.
-A blend of peppermint, tea tree, and eucalyptus proved effective in clearing the airways and promoting easier breathing.
-But while it worked, it came with a catch; it smelled too medicinal, especially when Jon wanted to use it before sleep.
-The sharpness of the scent disrupted the calming atmosphere he was after.
+A blend of peppermint, tea tree, and eucalyptus proved effective grounding and energising us.
+But while it worked, it came with a catch; it smelled too medicinal, especially when we wanted to use it before sleep.
+The sharpness of the scent disrupted the calming atmosphere we were after.

 So, we looked to improve the aromatic balance and scent longevity, we added Lime for freshness and Patchouli for depth and warmth.
 The result is a roll-on that not only works, but pleasant enough to use for any time of day.

 That is how Respira came about.
-It is a working product that was trialed and tested by our founder himself.
+It is a working product that was trialed and tested by ourselves.

 In Re{me}dy, there are two (2) types of roll-on products - perfume & functional.